mstrnisko/carvago-sql-presentation/README.md

 2. Download _any_ preferred GUI tool for database management.
 We'll use [Tableplus](https://tableplus.com/)

+## How to run
+1. In repo directory, open command line and write `docker-compose up`
+2. DB should be up and running.
+You can connect to it with the credentials specified in `docker-compose.yml`

 # DB diagram
 ![DB to create](/img/db.png)
 Our job will be to create this DB structure.

-Note: the relation between `vehicles` and `users` is `m:n`, but the junction table is not shown in the diagram.
+Note: the relation between `vehicles` and `users` is `m:n`, but the junction table `vehicles_users` is not shown in the diagram :).

 After successful DB creation, use these following inserts to insert some data.
 ```sql